Super-Zero/Predict_Digital_Numbers/README.md

 The file helper.py contains visualization functions to visualise the results and the input images using Matplotlib

-The image below shows an hadnwriten number on the left and on the right show its class probability precited by the MLP network.
+The image below shows a hadnwriten number on the left and on the right shows its class probability precited by the MLP network.

 <img src="images/image-01.png">